 Robin Hood, Robin Hood riding through the glen (again)…

-Twenty years ago Robin Hood abandoned Lady Marian to fight in the crusades with King Richard the Lionheart.
-Now he’s returned to Nottingham to reclaim her heart.
+Robin Hood abandoned Lady Marian to fight in the crusades, now he’s returned to Nottingham to reclaim her heart.

 As King Richard joins them with a small army, the pair refuse to attack the castle.
 The old man throws an arrow and injures King Richard (showing a pretty good aim as he gets him in the neck).
 Hood and John then are imprisoned for disobeying the King’s orders.
 Hood escapes execution from the King, with the King pardoning him before dying of blood poisoning from the arrow wound.

 The once loved up pair catch up and both have moved on in different ways.
 Marian’s not just become a nun, she has also been studying herbs and medicines.
-Hood’s confesses to being with other girls whilst away (but he defends himself badly, by saying they looked just like her) and also about his disillusionment with King Richard’s part in some horrific massacres.
-Leading to a passionate kiss, for probably one of the most romantic on screen couples.
+Hood confesses to being with other girls whilst away (but he defends himself badly, by saying they looked just like her) and also about his disillusionment with King Richard’s part in some horrific massacres.
+This leads to a passionate kiss, for probably one of the most romantic of on-screen couples.

-With the pair slowly reigniting their romance, and later their passion in a cornfield.
+The pair slowly reignited their romance, and later their passion in a cornfield.
 After returning to the convent, Hood and Marian find some nuns have been captured by the Sheriff.
 Robin vows to save them.
-It appears he’s back to his old ways, and this much to Marian’s concern… she watches as Robin Hood and John ride off…
+It appears he’s back to his old ways, and this is much to Marian’s concern.
+She watches as Robin Hood and John ride off…

 Connery and Hepburn seem to have arrived at a tacit understanding between themselves about their characters.
 They glow.

 Also worth a mention is Williamson as John.
-His performance with Connery, easily showing the bromance between their characters.
-With this friendship even commented on by Marian.
-She rightly had a bit of a niggle with her abandoned twenty years previously, whilst John with him throughout this time.
+His performance with Connery easily shows the bromance between their characters.
+This friendship was even commented on by Marian.
+She rightly had a bit of a niggle with her abandoned twenty years previously, whilst John was with him throughout this time.
 He did annoy me though on two occasions, where he interrupted a potential snog between Hood and Marian.

 This film also has a wonderful musical score from John Barry.
-His compositions accompanying the scenes with both swashbuckling and romantic themes.
-The romantic, love theme is a beautiful haunting piece accompanying the one time lovers.
+His compositions accompany the scenes with both swashbuckling and romantic themes.
+The romantic, love theme is a beautifully haunting piece accompanying the one time lovers.
 Barry was then remembered as also the composer whose Somewhere in Time (1980) soundtrack always has me sobbing.